lawslefthand/Esp32_Sg90/README.md

 The pos parameter ranges from 1 to 20, with each value corresponding to a different PWM duty cycle.

-You can refer to the values.xlsx file for a detailed table of PWM values for both 13-bit and 15-bit resolution.
 Note:

 Position 1 corresponds to 0 degrees, and position 20 corresponds to 180 degrees.
 You can fine-tune these values in the sg90.c file to match the characteristics of your specific servo.

-For detailed reference on PWM values, check out the values.xlsx file included in the project.
+You can refer to the values.xlsx file for a detailed table of PWM values for both 13-bit and 15-bit resolution.

 Example code-
 ```